sarahciston/codingcare/posts/guide.md

 The space is a loose net — some structure is in fact necessary, though I was loathe to be the instigator of that structure at first.
 But tangents are warmly encouraged:

->Elea: "Can I go on a tangent?"
+Elea: "Can I go on a tangent?"
+{: .quote }

->Sarah: "Always."
+Sarah: "Always."
+{: .quote }

 Keep it loose, but keep it.
 Strive for the loosest container possible to hold the thing together.
 This supports the lowest possible barrier to participation [CITEAdriaan&Karla].